 Worrying about your middle schooler’s problems?
 Normal.
 Solving them?
 Please don’t.

 I host a group of moms at my office in Charlotte, NC every month for a Moms Meet Up.
-It’s a casual and rotating group of about ten women who gather round a conference table to do what I call “normal checking” on the many mysteries of parenting a middle schooler.
+It’s a casual and rotating group of about 10 women who gather around a conference table to do what I call “normal checking” on the many mysteries of parenting a middle schooler.
 Is it normal or completely deviant that my son looked up (fill in the blank) on the computer?
 Does anyone else’s daughter yell at them in front of their friends?
-Why can’t my kid turn in his homework and should I be running it up to school?
+Why can’t my kid turn in his homework?
+Should I be bringing forgotten lunch or homework to school?

 Raising a middle schooler can feel almost as awkward as being in middle school.
 Both are fraught with angst-filled questions and insecurities!
 Especially when it comes to what to do about common middle school problems.

 Resist the urge to smooth the road too much for your middle school children.
-When faced with a problem, what every tween craves are empathy and personal triumph.
-Let your child know that you recognize her struggle and that you empathize with the challenges she faces.
-But don’t handicap her by creating a false sense of accomplishment.
+When faced with a problem, what every tween craves is empathy and personal triumph.
+Let your child know that you recognize their struggle and that you empathize with the challenges they face.
+But don’t handicap them by creating a false sense of accomplishment.

-Parents who call the teacher about seating assignments, run the forgotten project up to school, or inform other parents about social expectations for all children only undermine a middle schooler’s chance at personal triumph.
-When your middle school children learn to solve their problems on their own, they’ll develop confidence, competency and resilience that will last them long past the bumpy middle school years.
+Parents who call the teacher about seating assignments, run the forgotten lunch to school, or inform other parents about social expectations undermine your middle schooler’s chance at personal triumph.
+Every time your middle school child learns to solve their problems on their own, they develop confidence, competency, and resilience that will last them long past the bumpy middle school years.